Areas of Employment Law We Cover:

-Just like having the right to be treated with respect at work, it is also important that no employee experiences any different treatment from their colleagues.
-Whether it is regarding pay or other working conditions, the Equality Act in place prevents these from happening by obliging employees to give equal treatment to all employees.
+Just like having the right to be treated with respect at work, it is also important that no employee experiences any different treatment from their co-workers.
+Whether it is regarding salary or other working conditions, the Equality Act in place prevents these from happening by obliging employees to give equal treatment to all employees.
 There are eight protected characteristics under this legislation that ensures discrimination against employees is prevented.
 These include age, gender reassignment, race, pregnancy and maternity, marital or civil partnership status, disability, religion or beliefs and sexual orientation.

 Long-term Sickness Absence

 There are times when people are unwell or injured for a long period.
 Some employees feel that they are under pressure to leave their job after they have used all of their sick leave entitlement.
 Getting legal advice on employment rights from an expert employment lawyer allows the person in question to become fully aware of what options they have.